ferrau10/movie-recommendation/README.md

 - Install requirements: pip install -r requirements.txt

-- setup a postgres database and import the data from the csv files below (see 'MovieLens dataset')
+- setup a postgres database and import the data from the csv files you can download [here](http://files.grouplens.org/datasets/movielens/ml-latest-small.zip)

 - register at [ImDb](https://www.imdb.com/) and get an API key